hl7dk/dk-smart/input/pagecontent/index.md

 It is discouraged to use symmetric encryption keys as listed on https://hl7.org/fhir/smart-app-launch/client-confidential-symmetric.html and should be avoided.

 #### MinLog
-Any vendor providing access to data (not limited to, but including using [SMART](https://www.hl7.org/fhir/smart-app-launch/)) MUST remember to consider when the log entries of such provided data are subject to be forwarded to [MinLog](https://www.nspop.dk/display/public/web/MinLog2+-+Min+Log+Registrering+-+Guide+til+anvendere).
+Any vendor providing access to data (not limited to, but including using [SMART](https://www.hl7.org/fhir/smart-app-launch/)) MUST remember that access to such provided data in many cases are subject to be sent to [MinLog](https://www.nspop.dk/display/public/web/MinLog2+-+Min+Log+Registrering).

 ### Collaboration